The Smoothability of Normal Crossings Symplectic Varieties: Regularizations

 \section{Regularizations}

 In \cite[Sections~2.2,2,3]{SympDivConf}, we introduced notions of symplectic regularizations for an SC divisor $\{V_i\}_{i\in S}$ in~$X$ and an SC configuration~$\X$; we recall them in Sections~\ref{SCDregul_subs} and~\ref{SCCregul_subs}.
-Such regularizations provide essential auxiliary data for the multifold symplectic sum construction of Theorem~\ref{SympSum_thm}, just as they did in the $N\!=\!2$ case addressed in \cite{Gf,MW}.
-By \cite[Theorems~2.12,2.17]{SympDivConf}, the spaces $\Symp^+(X,\{V_i\}_{i\in S})$ and $\Symp^+(\X)$ defined in Section~\ref{SCdfn_subs} are weakly homotopy equivalent to the spaces of pairs consisting of an element of these spaces and a compatible regularization.
-Proposition~\ref{SCC_prp}, which is established in Section~\ref{SCCprpPf_subs}, adjusts this weak homotopy equivalence property to incorporate the isomorphisms~\eref{PsiDfn_e}; see also Remark~\ref{SCC_rmk}.
+Such regularizations provide essential auxiliary data for the symplectic smoothing/sum construction of Theorem~\ref{SympSum_thm}, just as they did in the $N\!=\!2$ case addressed in \cite{Gf,MW}.
+By \cite[Theorem~2.17]{SympDivConf}, the space $\Symp^+(\X)$ defined in Section~\ref{SCdfn_subs} is weakly homotopy equivalent to the space $\Aux(\X)$ of pairs consisting of an element of $\Symp^+(\X)$ and a compatible regularization.
+Proposition~\ref{SCC_prp}, which is established in Section~\ref{SCCprpPf_subs}, adjusts this weak homotopy equivalence property to incorporate trivializations of~\eref{PsiDfn_e}; see also \eref{SCCproj_e} and Remark~\ref{SCC_rmk}.